Argyll_Printer_Profiler Scripts — User Guide

 - Sanity check

-- Install profile into local profile folder
+- Install profile into specified profile folder

 - Continue from an existing